| Folk Music / Local Music

 Moreover, the drum and the band also used to perform information and

+announcement works of the state.
 The Ottoman Janissary band consisted of aerophones such as shrill pipe,

 pipe, kurrenay and band whistle, and membraphones or patting instruments